maucon/MCEndgame-fabric/README.md

 ### Commands

-- `/dungeonfilter` – Configure which dungeon item type will not be picked up
+- `/dungeonfilter` – Configure which item types will not be picked up when in a dungeon
-- `/killer` - See the equipment and status effects of your latest killer
+- `/killer` – See the equipment and status effects of your latest killer
-- `/totems` - Manage your currently equipped totems
+- `/totems` – Manage your currently equipped totems
-- `/giveunique` (Moderator) - Generate a unique item with custom rolls
+- `/giveunique` (Moderator) – Generate a unique item with custom rolls
-- `/dungeonlevel` (Moderator) - Set the current dungeon level and progress of a player
+- `/dungeonlevel` (Moderator) – Set the current dungeon level and progress of a player
-- `/givetotem` (Moderator) - Generate a specific totem
+- `/givetotem` (Moderator) – Generate a specific totem

 ### Gallery